nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_FUNCTION_BASICS.md

 ## Practice: ChickenMonkey

 Write a program that prints the numbers from 1 to 100.
-But for multiples of three print "Chicken" instead of the number and for the multiples of five print "Monkey".
-For numbers which are multiples of both three and five print "ChickenMonkey".
+But for multiples of five (5, 10, 15, etc.) print "Chicken" instead of the number and for the multiples of seven (7, 14, 21, etc.) print "Monkey".
+For numbers which are multiples of both five and seven print "ChickenMonkey".

 To determine if a number can be evenly divided by 3 or 5, use the JavaScript [remainder](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Remainder) operator.